teqxnology/healthexport/README.md

 ### 2) Grant permissions
 When prompted (or if you denied earlier):
 1. Open **Health Connect**
+2. Settings > Apps > App info > Health Data Export > Open
-2. Go to **App permissions**
+3. Go to **App permissions**
-3. Find this app
+4. Find this app
-4. Allow read permissions for the data you want to export (Steps, Sleep, Heart Rate, etc.)
+5. Allow read permissions for the data you want to export (Steps, Sleep, Heart Rate, etc.)

 ✅ Without permission, that data type will export as empty.